KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/04-Data-Object-Formats-and-Packages.md

 teaching: 30
 exercises: 30
 questions:
-- "How to define and store my data?"
+- "How to define my data?"
+- "How to store my data in different format?"

 objectives:
-- "Understand multiple forms of data"
+- "Learning different defined objects with given examples"
+- "Learning how to save data in different formats with given examples"

 keypoints:
 - ""
 - ""